 I get it.
 I was like that too.
 I was fearful of giving my baby formula (even though I know that it wouldn’t have been the end of the world).

-How Many Times A Day Should You Pump While Breastfeeding?
+How Many Times A Day Should I Pump While Breastfeeding?

 How often should you pump?
 The frequency of times that you pump while still breastfeeding will vary depending upon your situation.

 It is recommended that you do not pump during this time unless necessary due to slow weight gain/low supply.
-If you do pump during this time, make sure that your pumping is scheduled (same time each day) and that you stick to that schedule.
+If you do pump during this time, make sure that you have a pumping routine (you are pumping at the same time each day) and that you stick to that schedule.

 Start pumping once a day so that you can have a supply of approximately 50-60 ounces before returning to work.